-^{2Ti 2:14} Keep reminding them of these things.
-Warn them before God against quarreling about words; it is of no value, and only ruins those who listen. ^{2Ti 2:15} Do your best to present yourself to God as one approved, a workman who does not need to be ashamed and who correctly

-^{2Ti 2:16} Avoid godless chatter, because those who indulge in it will become more and more ungodly.

-^{2Ti 2:17} Their teaching will spread like gangrene.
-Among them are Hymenaeus and Philetus,

-^{2Ti 2:18} who have wandered away from the truth.
-They say that the resurrection has already taken place, and they destroy the faith of some.

-^{2Ti 2:19} Nevertheless, God's solid foundation stands firm, sealed with this inscription: "The Lord knows those who are his," and, "Everyone who confesses the name of the Lord must turn away from wickedness."

-^{2Ti 2:20} In a large house there are articles not only of gold and silver, but also of wood and clay; some are for noble purposes and some for ignoble.

-^{2Ti 2:21} If a man cleanses himself from the latter, he will be an instrument for noble purposes, made holy, useful to the Master and prepared to do any good work. ^{2Ti 2:22} Flee the evil desires of youth, and pursue righteousness, faith, love and peace, along with those who call on the Lord out of a pure heart.

-23 Don't have anything to do with foolish and stupid arguments, because you know they produce quarrels.

-^{2Ti 2:24} And the Lord's servant must not quarrel; instead, he must be kind to everyone, able to teach, not resentful.

-^{2Ti 2:25} Those who oppose him he must gently instruct, in the hope that God will grant them repentance leading them to a knowledge of the truth,

-^{2Ti 2:26} and that they will come to their senses and escape from the trap of the devil, who has taken them captive to do his will.
+- ^{2Ti} ^{2:14} Keep reminding them of these things.
+Warn them before God against quarreling about words; it is of no value, and only ruins those who listen. - ^{2Ti} ^{2:15} Do your best to present yourself to God as one approved, a workman who does not need to be ashamed and who correctly handles the word of truth. - ^{2Ti 2:16} Avoid godless chatter, because those who indulge in it will become more and more ungodly. - ^{2Ti 2:17} Their teaching will spread like gangrene.
+Among them are Hymenaeus and Philetus, - ^{2Ti 2:18} who have wandered away from the truth.
+They say that the resurrection has already taken place, and they destroy the faith - ^{2Ti} 2:19 Nevertheless, God's solid foundation stands firm, sealed with this inscription: "The Lord knows those who are his," and, "Everyone who confesses the name of the Lord must turn away from wickedness." - ^{2Ti 2:20} In a large house there are articles not only of gold and silver, but also of wood and clay; some are for noble purposes and - ^{2Ti} 2:21 If a man cleanses himself from the latter, he will be an instrument for noble purposes, made holy, useful to the Master and prepared to do any good work. ^{2Ti 2:22} Flee the evil desires of youth, and pursue righteousness, faith, love and peace, along with those who call on the Lord out of - ^{2Ti} 2:23 Don't have anything to do with foolish and stupid arguments, because you know they produce quarrels. - ^{2Ti} 2:24 And the Lord's servant must not quarrel; instead, he must be kind to everyone, able to teach, not resentful. - ^{2Ti} 2:25 Those who oppose him he must gently instruct, in the hope that God will grant them repentance leading them to a knowledge of the truth, - ^{2Ti} 2:26 and that they will come to their senses and escape from the trap of the devil, who has taken them captive to do his will.